 Meditation is a way to calm the mind and has been used for thousands of years in cultures around the globe.
 Meditation is also a great way to incorporate self-care into your routine.
 So how do you get started practicing meditation?
 Luckily, there are tons of resources available from experts online and through apps, letting you take this practice wherever you go!
-We’ve compared* six meditation apps based on:
+We’ve compared* seven meditation apps based on:

 - Best feature